'He looked like a terrorist!' How a drive in rural India ended in a mob attack and a lynching

 While the five tried to plead their innocence, dozens of villagers gathered.
 Some carried pick-axes and sticks.
 Photos and videos of the five men were posted on a 180-member WhatsApp group named ‘Mother Murki’, according to police.

+That video, seen by Reuters, shows the five, most wearing western attire, trying to calm the crowd.
+It did not work.
 Salham Al Kubassi, a Qatari national, who was friends with Azam, was among the first to be hit.
 While two of the friends tried to reason with the mob, Kubassi, who is a policeman in Qatar, jumped into the SUV with Azam and their friend Mohammed Salman, who works at a Hyderabad car repair shop, and sped away, according to police and the survivors.

 But a makeshift roadblock was set up at a nearby junction.
 The SUV careened off the road after it hit a tree trunk the villagers had put in the road and ended in a small, dry riverbed, police said.

+It was the attack here that claimed Azam’s life.
 Many villagers, both men and women, threw bricks and rocks at the toppled SUV, shattering its windows.
 Some then tied ropes around Azam and Salman and dragged them out of the vehicle as at least 200 others gathered, hurling abuse at them, police said.
 “They came here to steal kids.
 Let’s hit these bastards and kill them!” people in the mob shouted, according to a police report.
 “Don’t let them go!”

 While police say there were no child kidnappings recorded in or around Murki, child trafficking is a problem in India, and many children are sold into slavery, especially forced labour.
 About 250,000 children were registered as missing on the government’s Track Child portal between January 2012 and March 2017.

 Villagers in Murki said they had been hearing about child kidnapping gangs for months.
 Photos and videos of the bodies of children being mutilated by alleged child abductors have been circulating via WhatsApp in many parts of India.
 Police showed Reuters some of the material they have gathered.

 One video purports to show the bloodied body of a boy with his mouth gagged, as a man leans in and repeatedly stabs his heart.
 The messages exhort viewers to share them, “High Alert.
 Please Share As Much as Possible,” one said.